 However, in all honesty it can only sleep up to 5 in comfort.
 As a 5-berth tent – or I should say, 4+1-berth tent, – it is very spacious with lots of living space, making it ideal for longer holidays for smaller families or groups of friends.

 First of all, the Greenburgh 7A is very large.
-There are five air poles to inflate, the whole length is 745cm.
+There are five air poles to inflate (an electric pump like this may come handy: just set the psi and watch the tent inlfate).
+The whole length is 745cm.
 This allows for 3 zones inside: the sleeping area, a wet room (porch) and a dry room (living room).
 Let’s have a look at them.